 Why Do Chemical Reactions Have to Be Balanced?

 Ever mixed baking soda and vinegar and watched the fizz?
-That’s chemistry in action.
+Plus, that’s chemistry in action.
 But here’s the thing — behind every reaction, no matter how simple or explosive, there’s a rule that can’t be broken.
 Atoms don’t just disappear.
 They don’t multiply out of nowhere.
 And they definitely don’t vanish into thin air.

 What Is a Balanced Chemical Equation?